baymax18/Phonepe_Pulse/README.md

 - Users can gain insights into individual states' performance.
 For instance, which states have the highest transaction amounts or user registrations?
 - This knowledge can inform market expansion and optimization strategies.

-**Relationship Between Metrics:**
-- The project allows users to explore the relationship between transaction amounts, registered users, and transaction counts.
-- This information is crucial for understanding how these metrics interrelate and influence each other.

 **Transaction Types:**
 - By categorizing transactions, the project provides insights into which transaction types are most prevalent.